 Whether you just received your official score or you're still preparing, many students wonder what is a good score on the bar exam

-Like any major professional exam, you’ll likely want know what is considered a good bar exam score.
-This is true whether you’re just starting to prepare or you already received your official score and now want to see how you stack up against your peers.
+So you’re preparing for the bar exam – and you want to know what’s considered a good bar exam score.
+Whether you’re just starting to study or you’ve already received your official results, no doubt you want to know how you stack up against your peers.
 In this detailed guide, we cover how the bar exam is scored, as well as what score and percentiles are deemed “good” in the legal world.

 The UBE has a possible score of 400.
 The UBE has multiple components and consists of the Multistate Performance Test (MPT), the Multistate Essay Exam (MEE), and the Multistate Bar Exam (MBE).